gradientinstitute/aboleth/docs/quickstart.rst

 See Also
 --------

-For demonstrations of more of the functionality within Aboleth, we recommend you check out the demos,
+For more detailed demonstrations of the functionality within Aboleth, we recommend you check out the demos,

 - :ref:`regress` and :ref:`sarcos` - for more regression applications.
 - :ref:`multi_in` - models with multiple input data types.